hmcts/courtfinder-search/README.md

 By default, tests will be run on `http://0.0.0.0:8001/`.
 To change this you can pass the `--url` argument on the command called in the make file.
 To see what command is called look at the `Makefile` at the project root.

+To run the test on the API, use the command:

+    cd courtfinder
+    python manage.py test